2011 in Bellator MMA: Results

-Holt defeated Musser via KO (flying knee) at 4:07 of round 1.

 Bellator 52

 Bellator 52 was a mixed martial arts event held by Bellator Fighting Championships.
-It took place on October 1, 2011 at the L'Auberge du Lac Casino Resort in Lake Charles, Louisiana, Louisiana.
+It took place on October 1, 2011, at the L'Auberge du Lac Casino Resort in Lake Charles, Louisiana, Louisiana.
 The event was distributed live in prime time by MTV2.

 Background

 This event hosted the opening round of Bellator's second heavyweight tournament.

 Blagoy Ivanov was originally scheduled to face Thiago Santos.
 Santos, however, was unable to travel from Brazil for the event and was replaced by Zak Jensen.

 The event drew an estimated 269,000 viewers on MTV 2.